bogaczmateusz/smartmeal/.ai/_planning-session-ui-architecture.md

 18. Navigation will be handled by Astro's file-based routing, with window.location.href used for navigation initiated from within React components.
 19. Form validation feedback will be provided onBlur and again on form submission.
 20. Data fetching on pages like "My Recipes" will be done client-side within a React component, which initially displays a server-rendered skeleton loader.
+21. Unauthenticated users will have access to dedicated Login and Registration pages.
+A successful login or registration will redirect the user to the "My Recipes" page.

 </decisions>
 <matched_recommendations>